sul-cidr/Workshops/Intro_Unix_Git/unix_git.md

 ### What are they, and why do we care about them?

+- The command line is a text-only (i.e., keyboard-only) way to interact with a computer
 - Unix (or Linux, a variant of Unix) is the basis of a huge number of computers:
-  ** the vast majority of web servers
+  - the vast majority of web servers
-  ** your space on Stanford's servers
+  - your space on Stanford's servers
-  \*\* your Mac (it's the "X" in "OS X")
+  - your Mac (it's the "X" in "OS X")
-- Unix emulators are available for Windows
-- The command line is a text-only (keyboard-only) way to interact with a computer
+  - your Windows machine (as an emulator)
 - Many operations, esp. bulk operations, are faster and clearer from the command line
 - It's a peek behind the scenes, good for troubleshooting, good for understanding what's going on
 - It's assumed, tacit knowledge among people working with computers